asantora05/grai.build/docs/GETTING_STARTED.md

 ---

-## 🚀 Step 6: Execute Against Neo4j
+## 🚀 Step 6: Create the Schema in Neo4j

 **Prerequisites:**